 The fifth app that a teacher can download for free from Google Play on his mobile device is the one called ThingLink which is used to keep students attentive during lessons.
-In addition, the app is useful for creating interactive images for teachers who intend to use them to better explain a topic or make concepts clearer to students who download it on their mobile device.
+In addition, the app is useful for creating interactive images for teachers who intend to use them to better explain a topic or make concepts clearer to students who download it on their mobile devices.

 6 – AnswerGarden

-With this free tool, teachers can ask their students a question which can be answered with a single word or short phrase.
+With this free tool, teachers can ask their students a question that can be answered with a single word or short phrase.
 Responses are received through a web link, QR code, or AnswerGarden’s iOS app, and begin to populate on a display screen in a word cloud.
 The words that are submitted most often will appear as the largest in the cloud.
 This is a very handy tool to use for brainstorming activities with a group in the classroom.

 7 – Poll Everywhere